Follow us on CISPA's website Follow us on GitHub Follow us on LinkedIn Contact us via Email

 “Dear Team,

 My name is [Insert Name] and I would like to book a counseling session with you on the Saarbrücken university campus as soon as possible.
 What is your availability?
-Thanks and best,

 [Your Name]”